kimfalk/banana_navigation_deep_reinforcement_learning/report.md

 The solution is based on the DQN algorithm with the double-DQN.
 An attempt to add [Prioritized Experience Replay](https://arxiv.org/pdf/1511.05952.pdf) was made, and it did improve learning speed, but peaked early and degraded fast again.
+I have left the calculations in the replay memory and the training method of the agent as comments.
+But they are not used.

 ## Implementation
 The base algorithm *DQN* - Deep Q-learning Network, is using a neural network to approximate the Q-function.
-A Q function will given a state predict how much expected cumulative reward each action will bring.
+A Q-function will given a state predict how much expected cumulative reward each action will bring.

 One of the bigger challenges in reinforcement learning is fact that you don't have any ground truth, this results in having to use the predictor both when you are calculating your expected result as well as